 Subverted big-time by Mister Freeze in the sequel, who actually LEARNS FROM THE PLAYER'S TACTICS as the fight goes on.

-Though Golem's core in Bayonetta can be attacked any time the boss itself is attacking, only a few of its forms allow you to activate Witch Time.
-This is not a problem mostly, except during a timed challenge mission where the boss can only be hurt during Witch Time.
+Bayonetta: Though Golem's core can be attacked any time the boss itself is attacking, only a few of its forms allow you to activate Witch Time.
+This is not usually a problem, except during a timed challenge mission where the boss can only be hurt during Witch Time.
 During that mission, you are entirely at the mercy of fate whether it decides to use the two attacks that leave it vulnerable.

 Almost all of the bosses in Billy Hatcher and The Giant Egg do this.
 With most of the bosses, all you have to do is dodge everything until they mess up and become vulnerable; sometimes the bosses do the dumbest or just clumsiest things to allow them to be harmed.

 The Alien Robot at the end of the second level of freewareBinary Boy would have been invulnerable if he didn't feel the need to randomly shoot behind him, often hitting his own ship.
 Needless to say, he shuts down once the ship is destroyed.